Nexmo/nexmo-developer/_tutorials/en/voice-api/ivr-node/respond-to-user-input.md

 ---
 ### Respond to user input

-After the user has provided input, Nexmo sends a webhook to the `eventUrl` defined in the `input`.
+After the user has provided input, Nexmo makes a request to your webhook to the `eventUrl` defined in the `input`.
 Since we set the `eventUrl` to `/search`, our code routes the request to `searchAction`.
 The request includes a `dtmf` field which contains the numbers input by the user.
 We use this input data and randomly generate example data to return to the user, your applications will probably do something much more useful such as fetch information from a database.
 Here's the action:

 ```javascript
 // src/Menu.php